YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ## Generate Images with RunwayML

 Designated "a machine learning tool for creators," RunwayML is a platform for applying machine learning to digital content that does not require any programming on the part of the user.
 You can also use it to train and publish your own models.
+At least while it is in beta, it is free to use up to a point (you get $10 in credits; it costs $0.05 per minute to run models and $0.005 per step in training models).

 To launch the application:
-1. Download [RunwayML](https://runwayml.com/) by clicking on the green "Download Beta button."
+1. Download [RunwayML](https://runwayml.com/) by clicking on one of the green "Download Beta" buttons.
 2. Once it downloads, double-click on the RunwayML icon.
 3. The screen that loads will have the following prompts: "Browse Models," "Open Workspaces," "Train a Model."
 Click on "Browse Models."
 * Models are the result of training an algorithm on a dataset — they represent the rules the algorithm has devised in order to perform a task